-There are two ways to make a UI element in SIMPOl, using the Superbase NG Personal Form Editor and then adding functions to the form code given by Superbase NG Personal.
-It is also, of course, possible to write the entire program yourself, but this is often unneccessary and will take considerably longer to achieve the same results.
-We will be taking the first approach and creating the form first in the Form Editor, saving it as a program that can be edited, and inserting the neccesary code to make it execute how we want it to.
+There are two* ways to make a UI element in SIMPOl: using the Superbase NG Personal Form Editor, and saving it as a .sxf file that can be read by our IDE, or of course, writing out the UI element by element in long-form, but this is generally unnecessary and takes much longer to achieve the same results.
+We will be taking the first approach and creating the form first in the Form Editor, saving it in a readable format, and writing some additional functions to ensure the program works how we want it to.

-This is an intermediate use of the wxWidget component, for a more basic introduction there is a chapter in the Programmer’s Guide dedicated to this (found here as well as included in your installation) as well as a basic introduction to Dialog style programs (found here).
-This program will not go into significant depth into the wxWidget library, but it is often useful to have a basic understanding of what you are doing, it is thus highly encouraged that you read through at least one of these, if not both.
+This is an intermediate use of the wxWidget component of SIMPOL, for a more basic introduction, there is a chapter in the Programmer’s Guide dedicated to this (found here as well as included in your installation) as well as a basic introduction to Dialog style programs (found here).
+This program will not go into significant depth into the wxWidget library, but it is often useful to have a basic understanding of what you are doing, and it is thus highly encouraged that you read through at least one of these, if not both, before attempting anything more advanced.

 Creating our Project

-Before we can start designing our program using the form designer it is a good idea to create a blank project, this will give us a place to save the form files that we are going to make using Superbase NG Personal
+Before we can start using the form designer to create a UI it is a good idea to create a blank project in a logical place, this will give us a place to save our form files that we are going to make in the next step

 Once we have created our new project we need to activate the wxWidgets components, this can be found in Project Settings in the SIMPOL components menu (seen below)

-That is all we are doing in this for now although we will need to insert more libraries later on in the project
+That is all we are doing in the IDE for now although we will of course come back to this later on.

 Creating the Form in NG Personal